monojit18/ValidateOCRApp/Readme.md

 ​	<img src="./Assets/BuildJob.png" style="zoom:33%;" />

-​			As mentioend earlier, only Developers should have access to it which would build the Application code (*i.e. 			Durable function etc., in this case*)
+​	As mentioned earlier, only Developers should have access to it which would build the Application code (*i.e. Durable function etc., in this case*)

 ##### Trigger